Overview

 AttributeBase::Ptr attr2 = attr1->deriveMag();

-Real read1 = **attr2; //read1 = 5
+Real read1 = **attr2; // read1 = 5

 **attr1 = Complex(1, 0);

-Real read2 = **attr2; //read2 = 1
+Real read2 = **attr2; // read2 = 1

-lambda function for computing the derived attribute from its dependency.
+There is also a general derive-method which can take a custom getter and setter lambda function for computing the derived attribute from its dependency.

-which can be used to add arbitrary computation tasks which are executed when the attribute is read or written to.
-For more information, check the method comments in Attribute.h
+For more complex cases involving dependencies on multiple attributes, the AttributeDynamic class has a method called addTask which can be used to add arbitrary computation tasks which are executed when the attribute is read or written to.
+For more information, check the method comments in Attribute.h.

 Using Attributes for Logging and Interfacing

-When setting up a simulation, there are some methods which require an instance of AttributeBase::Ptr
+When setting up a simulation, there are some methods which require an instance of AttributeBase::Ptr as a parameter.
+Examples for this

-are the logger methods (e.g. DataLogger::logAttribute
+are the logger methods (e.g. DataLogger::logAttribute) and interface methods (e.g. InterfaceVillas::exportAttribute).
+To obtain the

-required attribute pointer, one can either directly access the public member variables of the component the attribute belongs to, or use the component’s attribute(String name)
+required attribute pointer, one can either directly access the public member variables of the component the attribute belongs to, or use the component’s attribute(String name) method which will look up the attribute in the component’s AttributeList:

 auto r1 = DP::Ph1::Resistor::make("r_1");